Lisbon-GreenGrid/Lisbon-GreenGrid/README.md

 * To design a relational spatial database for managing urban tree data
 * To build an independent ETL module that loads open urban tree data into the database
-* To expose database operations through a RESTful API
+* To expose database operations through an API
 * To support full Create, Read, Update, and Delete (CRUD) operations
 * To demonstrate spatial querying using PostGIS